Deploy Metric Insights on Kubernetes

 To generate the set of files required for the Metric Insights deployment, refer to Generate the Deployment Files by the Installation Wizard article.

-7. Create Secrets Files for Each MI Service
+7. Create & Upload Secret Files for Each MI Service

 This step is required only in case you have generated the deployment file by the Installer.

-There are files templates for creating secrets files for each service in MetricInsights-Installer-v6.x.x-Full/utils/orchestration/kubernetes/secrets/
+There are default secret files for each service in MetricInsights-Installer-vX.X.X-Full/utils/orchestration/kubernetes/secrets/

 :